Srikanth-Lingappa/protein-design-subway-map/README.md

 The current map covers:

 * **8 major stages**
-* **11 categories**
+* **11 workflow categories**
-* **133 tools**
+* **118 tools**

-The workflows span a broad range of protein design and related computational tasks, including structure prediction, protein generation, sequence design, protein–protein interaction design, protein–ligand design, peptide design, structural analysis, and developability-related analysis.
+The stages span a broad range of protein design and related computational tasks, including structure prediction, protein generation, sequence design, protein–protein interaction design, protein–ligand design, peptide design, structural analysis, and developability-related analysis.

 The map is intended to evolve as new methods and tools are developed.